openHPI/xikolo-learnanalytics/README.md

 ### Capturing events

-See `app/assets/legacy/lanalytics/common.js#track` in the [xikolo-core](https://github.com/openHPI/xikolo-core) for details.
+See `app/assets/legacy/lanalytics/common.js#track` in the core application for details.

 Usage:
 ```js